Certora/Documentation/docs/prover/approx/hashing.md

   - the gap between `hash(x)` and `hash(y)` is large enough that every additive term `hash(x) + i` that occurs in the program is also distinct from `hash(y)`.

-Furthermore, the initial storage slots are reserved, i.e., we make sure that no hash value ends up colliding with slots 0 to 10000.
+Furthermore, the initial storage slots and large constants that appear in the code are reserved, i.e., we make sure that no hash value ends up colliding with slots 0 to 10000 and with any constant that is explicitly given in the source code.
+(The latter constraint is necessary to avoid collisions with hashes that the solidity compiler has precompiled.)

 These constraints are enough for the Solidity storage model to work as expected.
 However this modeling allows Certora Prover to pick hash functions that show